Is it possible that Jesus' parable about the ten virgins could indicate that there will be a Mid-tribulation Rapture?

 I believe it is reasonable, though, to consider the feasibility of another Rapture event, prior to this point.
 All ten virgins in Jesus' parable have lamps; however, five are foolish and five are wise, with the foolish ones not having "oil" for their lamps, while the wise ones will have lamp "oil" (Matthew 25:1-4).
 All of the "virgins" will become "drowsy" and will "fall asleep" (25:5).
 Then:

-If the five wise "virgins" go to be with Him at that time, this very well could be indicative of a Mid-tribulation Rapture, with as many as half of living believers going with Jesus and the rest remaining behind.
-The purpose of this Rapture would be to protect these believers from the Great Tribulation.
-Now, is there anything else that might indicate a "catching up" or "snatching up" of believers at the midpoint of the 70th Week, when the Great Tribulation will begin?
+If the five wise "virgins" go to be with Him at that time, this very well could be indicative of a Mid-tribulation Rapture, with perhaps as many as half of living believers going with Jesus and the rest remaining behind.
+The purpose of this Rapture would be to protect this first wave of believers from the Great Tribulation.
+Now, is there anything else that might indicate a "catching" or "snatching" up of believers at the midpoint of the 70th Week, when the Great Tribulation will begin?
 I believe there is.

 John wrote this:

 The "woman" is Israel (according to Joseph's dream in Genesis 37:9,10).
 It could be argued that the son to whom the woman gave birth was Jesus, since He "will rule all the nations with an iron scepter" (Revelation 12:5, 19:15).
 And we know that, forty days after Jesus' resurrection, He ascended into heaven (Acts 1:9).
-So maybe that's what "snatched up" means.
+So maybe Jesus' ascension is the event to which "snatched up" refers.

-However, there is something odd about this analysis.
+However, there is something else worthy of note.
 Look what the next verse says:

-The 1,260 days is the final half of the 70th Week.
+The 1,260 days is the final 3˝ years of the 70th Week.
 We know this because Jesus made the following statement, warning those in Judea about this future time:

-Jesus' reference was to the prophecy in Daniel 9:27, which indicates that "the abomination that causes desolation" would occur in the middle of the prophesied seven-year period:
+Jesus' reference was to the prophecy in Daniel 9:27, which indicates that the abomination causing desolation would occur in the midst or middle of the prophesied seven-year period:

 He will confirm a covenant with many for one "seven."
 In the middle of the "seven" he will put an end to sacrifice and offering.
-And on a wing [of the temple] he will set up an abomination that causes desolation, until the end that is decreed is poured out on him (Daniel 9:27).
+And on a wing he will set up an abomination that causes desolation, until the end that is decreed is poured out on him.
+(Daniel 9:27—NIV)

-Thus, the remnant of Israel—the "woman"—will flee (perhaps to the mountain-desert area of Petra), to be protected by God for 1,260 days (Revelation 12:6).
-This also is equivalent to "time, times and half a time" (12:14)—that is, "a year + two years + half a year" = 3½ years or 42 months (considering a Jewish month to be 30 days in length).
+Thus, a remnant of Israelis—the "woman"—will flee (perhaps to the mountain/desert area of Petra), to be cared for by God for 1,260 days (Revelation 12:6).
+This also is equivalent to "time, times and half a time" (12:14)—that is, "a year + two years + half a year" = 3˝ years or 42 months (considering a Hebrew month to be 30 days in length).

-Why, then, in Revelation 12:5, would John write about events that happened during the same century in which he wrote (that is, the birth of Jesus and, over three decades after that, his ascension into heaven) and then, in the very next verse, suddenly, skip to the middle of the 70th Week, almost two millennia in the future?
+Why, then, in Revelation 12:5, would John write about events that happened during the same century in which he wrote (that is, the birth of Jesus and, later, his ascension into heaven)—yet, in the very next verse, suddenly skip to the middle of the 70th Week, almost two millennia in the future?
 Could the "son" born of the "woman," and being "snatched up to God and to His throne" in heaven, be referring to anyone besides Jesus?
-I suggest that this may be the case.
+I suggest that, indeed, this may be the case.

 In recording the words of Jesus spoken to him, John wrote this to the Church in Thyatira: